SirAmonThe1/Windows-and-Choco-Update/README.md

 # WinChoco-PSUpdate

-#> needs installed Chocolatey of course -- https://chocolatey.org
+## needs installed Chocolatey of course -- https://chocolatey.org
+Has to be executed with admin rights.
+The bat-File is asking for the Admin rights after started

 .SYNOPSIS
 	Checks for updates on the local machine.